 Some reports indicate that nearly 40% of bees are facing extinction today, leaving many people wondering what they can do to help.
 Fortunately, the best thing you can do is to start local, in your own backyard.
 Making your garden as bee-friendly as possible is as easy as adding things like native wildflowers and native bee nesting sites, including bee houses.

-Similar to birdhouses, bee houses (or hotels) provide vital and otherwise missing nesting habitat.
+Similar to birdhouses, bee houses (or “bee hotels”) provide vital and otherwise missing nesting habitat.
 They are relatively simple in form, consisting of a birdhouse-like structure containing a series of exposed, reed-like tubes that the bees can lay their eggs in.
 Hole-nesting bees desperately search for appropriate nesting sites, sometimes even nesting in the ends of old garden hose nozzles, openings in metal garden furniture, or the hollow ends of wind chimes.
 Bee houses provide a more natural structure for the bees, and also allow for a bit of human assistance when necessary.

 Bee houses can be an eye-catching addition to your garden.

 On an annual basis, bee houses do need to be maintained and managed, or else they’ll become uninhabitable.
-Don’t worry—maintaining a bee house is pretty simple: Just remove the bee-cocoon–filled nesting materials and store them in a cool place over winter.
+Don’t worry—maintaining a bee house is pretty simple: Just remove the bee-cocoon–filled nesting materials and store them in a cool, sheltered place over winter.
 Then, in the spring, remove the cocoons from the old materials and place them alongside new materials in your bee house.
 The new bee generation will emerge and get right to work.
 In exchange for pollinating all of our fruits and vegetables, a little housecleaning and maintenance is the least we can do!

 Like any other animal, hole-nesting bees are susceptible to a number of pests, diseases, and predators.
-The three greatest threats that the bees face are pollen mites (they eat the bee larva’s food supply before the bee can), chalkbrood (a fungal infection that converts a larva into a mass of fungal spores), and parasitic wasps (gnat-sized wasps that lay eggs inside of healthy larvae).
+The three greatest threats that the bees face are pollen mites (they eat the bee larvae’s food supply before the bee can), chalkbrood (a fungal infection that converts a larva into a mass of fungal spores), and parasitic wasps (gnat-sized wasps that lay eggs inside of healthy larvae).

 To reduce the spread of pests and diseases in bee houses, simply harvest cocoons and separate healthy ones from infected nesting chambers.
 As you harvest cocoons, you’ll learn how to identify infected chambers and keep healthy cocoons safe.